daisygunn/grow-restaurant/TESTING.md

 ![](assets/images/user_stories_testing/form_two.jpg)

-This did cause issues when submitting the form as the email field wasn't able to be read and so I have used **`removeDisableAttrOnSubmit`** to remove the disabled attribute and then submit the form.
+This did cause issues when submitting the form as the email field wasn't able to be read so I have used **`removeDisableAttrOnSubmit`** to remove the disabled attribute and then submit the form.

 ![](assets/images/js_testing_images/update_form_subitted.jpg)